Stag Field Operations

 |Activity type||Operation of a facility|

 Phone: +61 8 9486 6600

-The Stag Facility is located in permit area WA-15-L approximately 60 kilometres (km) northwest of Dampier.
+The Stag Facility is located in permit area WA-15-L and WA-6-PL approximately 60 kilometres (km) northwest of Dampier.
 Activities associated with the Facility include:

 • A fixed Central Production Facility (CPF), producing and processing oil from a number of wells;

 • A single 2 km long carbon steel export oil pipeline on the northeast side of the CPF connecting to a Catenary Anchor Leg Mooring (CALM) buoy via a flexible submarine hose;

 • A flexible import hose from the CALM buoy that delivers oil to a third-party tanker.
 Once loading is complete, the tanker departs the field for delivery of cargo to market.
 No offtake activity from the third party tanker occurs in field;

 • Water injection flowlines and wells to assist reservoir fluid recovery;